Disclaimer

 Bernese Mountain Dog Allergies- Are they High Maintenance?

-Thanks to the backyard breeding culture and restricted gene pool of Bernese Mountain dogs, these breeds suffer from various inherent allergies and diseases.
-The ratio of disease in Bernese Mountain dogs is similar to other regular dogs, and they are not high maintenance, rather an easy-going breed.
+These breeds suffer from various inherent allergies and diseases thanks to a Bernese Mountain Dog backyard breeding culture and restricted gene pool.
+The ratio of disease in Bernese Mountain dogs is similar to other regular dogs, and they are not high maintenance but rather an easy-going breed.

-Bernese mountain dogs are susceptible to develop a certain type of cancer, hip dysplasia, eye cataracts, and skin atopy.
-To make sure your pup remains healthy, adopt one from a quality breeder and pay regular visits to the vet for vaccines and overall health maintenance.
+Bernese Mountain Dogs are susceptible to developing a certain type of cancer, hip dysplasia, eye cataracts, and skin atopy.
+To ensure your pup remains healthy, adopt one from a quality breeder and pay regular visits to the vet for vaccines and overall health maintenance.

-Note: Bernese mountain dogs are dangerous for people with severe allergies because they are not hypoallergenic and shed hair strands that carry allergy-triggering dander.
-People who are allergic to dog fur may witness shortness of breath, watery eyes, and red spots on the body after frequent close encounters with the Berner.
+Note: Bernese mountain dogs are dangerous for people with severe allergies because they are not hypoallergenic and shed hair strands with allergy-triggering dander.
+People allergic to dog fur may witness shortness of breath, watery eyes, and red spots on the body after frequent close encounters with the Berner.

 When to Spay Bernese Mountain Dog?

 Early spaying triggers phobias, trust issues, anxiety, and fear in puppies.
-Bernese Mountain dogs should not be spayed before four to nine months, depending upon the vet’s suggestion after considering the medial profile, weight, and age of your dog.
+Bernese Mountain Dogs should not be spayed before four to nine months, depending upon the vet’s suggestion after considering your dog’s medical profile, weight, and age.

-Ideally, a male pup is set to spay around six months of age and the female before her first heating cycle, which is also around five to six months of age.
+Ideally, a male pup is set to spay around six months of age and the female before her first heating cycle, which is also around five to six months.

-The friendly disposition, gentle attitude, loyalty, and devotedness of a Bernese mountain dog make it an ideal pet for families.
-Provide a Berner consistent grooming, an open space to play in, joyful company, and watch your dog thrive into the most gregarious and affectionate being in the world.
+A Bernese Mountain Dog’s friendly disposition, gentle attitude, loyalty, and devotion make it an ideal family pet.
+Provide a Bernese Mountain Dog with consistent grooming, an open space to play in, and joyful company, and watch your dog thrive into the world’s most gregarious and affectionate being.

-Berneses are happier and feel included when they are a part of the family and do not appreciate living alone, so get a Berner only if you are ready to let your dog indulge in family activities.
+Berneses are happier and feel included when they are a part of the family and do not appreciate living alone, so get a Bernese Mountain Dog only if you are ready to let your dog indulge in family activities.

-They are smart but sensitive and get hurt if their owners are rude or rough with them, so the prospective owners must learn how to behave around a Bernese mountain dog to reciprocate their alluring loyalty and sweet companionship.
+They are smart but sensitive and get hurt if their owners are rude or rough with them, so prospective Bernese Mountain Dog owners must learn how to behave around a Bernese Mountain Dog to reciprocate their alluring loyalty and sweet companionship.

 Find out all about the price of a Bernese Mountain Dog.